 It is one of the first Ducal houses of Salento to open its doors and welcome guests in the sumptuous and aristocratic world of five centuries of history, art and culture.

-According to legends, the Duke Venturi of Minervino had a great love and passionate relationship with the Abbess of the Convent and had a secret underground passage built which connected the Palace to the Monastery.
-Although their ‘love story’ lasted quite a few years, the Duke fell madly in love with a young Novice who came from a Neapolitan noble family.
+According to the legend, the Duke Venturi of Minervino had a great passionate love story with the abbess of the village’s Monastery, who built a secret underground tunnel to connect the Monastery to the Palace, so that they could meet.
+Although their ‘love story’ went on for years, one day the duke fell madly in love with a young novice who came from a Neapolitan noble family.

-The owners decided to recreate the cursed room by putting the antique door (found during the restoration) back in its original place.
+The owners decided to recreate the cursed room putting the antique door, found during the restoration work, back in its original place.

-Mans) and in the Duomo in Milan, with the glazed window by Niccolo’ da Varallo donated by Milanese goldsmiths in 1400.
+Mans) and in the Duomo in Milan, with the stained glass window by Niccolò da Varallo, donated by Milanese goldsmiths in 1400.

 The historic Eligio, son of quite modest people, must have had an education at some point, because he was hired as an apprentice by the Lyon’s goldsmith Abbone, who also managed the royal mint: a great master in his art.
 And the apprentice Eligio became no lesser than his master.
 Because of his fame with his art and the fact that he was a perfect gentleman, there is actually an interesting story, unfortunately not documented, which tells that King Clotario II commissioned him a gold throne, giving him the necessary materials.
 He was so good that from the given amount he managed to create two thrones and therefore managed to half the estimated price; something which had never been heard of before.

-When the Kind died he decided to live a religious life and was consecrated Bishop of Noyon-Tmournai.
+When the king died, he decided to live a religious life and was consecrated Bishop of Noyon-Tmournai.